Specialism in Multiculturalism and Religion in Politics

 Members of staff who research and supervise in this field include:

 The school has an expanding number of PhD students who work in the fields of:

 Religious, Secular and Multicultural Models of Governance

-Freshta Yosufi (first year PhD student)
+Freshta Yosufi (PhD student)

 Freshta Yosufi is working on “The Politics of Women’s Rights in Afghanistan”.
 Her thesis focuses on how different organizations and institutions including different regimes in Afghanistan have used 'women’s rights' for political interests, and how current politics continues to shape and manipulate the status of women in Afghanistan.
 She investigates the effects of domestic, regional and international politics on the condition of Afghan women.